wandadotdev/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+  - CPU.c (loads the binary bytes from a .ls8 file into a RAM array)
+  - CPU.h (hold all the informationa about the CPU)
+  - LS8.c (main)
+  - EXAMPLES folder
 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.